vidardb/pgrocks-fdw/README.md

 # Building

-We test this foreign data wrapper on Ubuntu Server 18.04 using PostgreSQL-11 and RocksDB-4.9.
+We test this foreign data wrapper on Ubuntu Server 18.04 using PostgreSQL-11 and RocksDB-4.9 with gcc-8

 - Install PostgreSQL and the dev library: